SummaryRead the full fact sheet

 Parkinson’s disease is a progressive, degenerative neurological condition that affects a person’s control of their body movements.
-It is not contagious and not fatal.
-It is thought to be genetic in a very small percentage of cases.
+It’s not contagious or fatal – that is, a person cannot die from Parkinson’s symptoms.
+It’s thought that the disease may be genetic in a very small percentage of cases.

 Incidence of Parkinson’s disease

-It is estimated that approximately four people per 1,000 in Australia have Parkinson’s disease, with the incidence increasing to one in 100 over the age of 60.
-In Australia, there are approximately 80,000 people living with Parkinson’s, with one in five people being diagnosed before the age of 50.
+It’s estimated that approximately four people per 1,000 in Australia have Parkinson’s disease, with the incidence increasing to one in 100 over the age of 60.
+In Australia, there are approximately 80,000 people living with Parkinson’s disease, with one in five of these people being diagnosed before the age of 50.
 In Victoria, more than 2,225 people are newly diagnosed with Parkinson’s every year.

 Symptoms of Parkinson’s disease

 The type, number, severity and progression of Parkinson’s disease symptoms vary greatly.
-Every person is affected differently.
-Some of the main symptoms are:
+Every person is affected differently – they may not get every symptom.

 Causes of Parkinson’s disease

 At present, we do not know the cause of Parkinson’s disease.
-Researchers worldwide are investigating possible causes, including:
+In most people there is no family history of Parkinson’s Researchers worldwide are investigating possible causes, including:

 Medications for people with Parkinson’s disease

-Symptoms of Parkinson’s disease result from the progressive degeneration of nerve cells in the middle area of the person’s brain.
+Symptoms of Parkinson’s disease result from the progressive degeneration of nerve cells in the brain and other organs such as the gut, which produce a neurotransmitter called dopamine.
 This causes a deficiency in the availability of dopamine, which is necessary for smooth and controlled movements.